kisimoff/Kwik/README.md

 # How to run it?
-Simply visit https://vtwenty3.github.io/Kwik/ to see it live and have a go.
-### To play with the source code folow these steps:
 1. Download and extract the master branch from the repo.
 2. Install NPM package manager
 3. Open a terminal window (works perfectly with VS Code terminal)